Dogtooth Blu-ray Movie

 The perfect father

-Dogtooth is a controversial Greek film that was screened at last year’s Cannes Film Festival where it won the prestigious Un Certain Regard Prize, and was recently selected to represent Greece at the 83th Annual Academy Awards.
+Dogtooth is a controversial Greek film that was screened at last year’s Cannes Film Festival, where it won the prestigious Un Certain Regard Prize, and more recently selected to represent Greece at the 83rd Annual Academy Awards.
 In the United States, Kino International are set to release it on DVD in 2011.

-The film is next to impossible to describe with simple words.
-At best, a reviewer would likely point out how shocking parts of it are.
-There are certain sequences that can be easily rearranged and one would have a very difficult time noticing.
-The dialog is, perhaps predictably, limited as well.
+What takes place in it is impossible to describe accurately with simple words.
+At best, a writer would likely point out how shocking parts of it are.
+Also, more than two-thirds of it can be easily rearranged without impacting the precision and efficacy of its message.

-The story of the film revolves around a wealthy family living in a large suburban house somewhere in Greece.
-The head of the family is a slightly overweight man (Christos Stergioglou, Chariton's Choir) in his late forties who each day goes to work in a nearby factory.
-His wife (Michele Valley, Birthday Town), son (Hristos Passalis), and two daughters (Mary Tsoni, Aggeliki Papoulia) spend all of their time in the house, without ever leaving.
+Dogtooth follows closely several members of a wealthy family living in a large suburban house somewhere in Greece.
+The head of the family is a slightly overweight man (Christos Stergioglou, Chariton's Choir) in his late forties, possibly early fifties, who has a well-paying job in a nearby factory.
+His wife (Michele Valley, Birthday Town), son (Hristos Passalis), and two daughters (Mary Tsoni, Angeliki Papoulia) spend all of their time in the house, without ever leaving.
 No names are given for any of them.

-The man takes care of everything the family needs -- food, clothes, porn.
+Recognized as the undisputed provider, the man takes care of everything the family needs -- food, clothes, porn.
 When he is in a good mood, the family knows it.
 When he is in a bad mood, the family feels it.
-No one questions his authority.
-Things are the way they should be.
+Because things are the way they should be, no one ever attempts to question his authority.

 The man’s son is in his early twenties, which is why he occasionally pays Christina (Anna Kalaitzidou), a security guard from the factory, to visit the house and have sex with him.
 The man is convinced that it is good for the boy.
 Christina does not mind either.
-She is single and needs the extra money.
+She is single and needs the extra money the man pays her.

-During one of her regular visits, Christina asks one of the girls to lick her.
+During a regular visit, Christina asks one of the girls to lick her.
 If she does, Christina will give her a present.
-The girl agrees, and later on tells her sister about Christina’s request.
+The girl agrees, and later tells her sister about Christina’s unusual request.
 Then she tells her father.
-The two girls then begin licking everyone’s fingers, elbows and arms.
+Soon after, the two girls begin licking everyone’s fingers, elbows, and arms.

-An accident, however, changes everything -- one of the girls decides to explore the world outside of the house and makes a bold move.
-The man fails to react on time and much to his annoyance all hell breaks loose.
+But an odd accident changes everything -- one of the girls decides to explore the world outside the house and makes a bold move.
+The man fails to react accordingly and, much to his annoyance, all hell breaks loose.

-The message of the film is simple -- parents could be as dangerous as those that they are supposedly trying to protect their children from.
-I don’t think there is any way one could possibly disagree with it.
-In the United States, Jerry Springer made a fortune welcoming some of the worst of the worst to his popular show.
+The message of Dogtooth is simple -- parents could be as dangerous as those that they are supposedly trying to protect their children from.
+This message is impossible to reject.
+In the United States, Jerry Springer made a fortune welcoming some of the worst of these parents to his popular show, producing thousands of hours of shocking content that proves its validity.

 *In 1990, Michele Valley, who plays the mother in Dogtooth, also appeared in another very controversial Greek film, Singapore Sling, which won multiple awards at the Thessaloniki Film Festival.